vivshaw/Pay-Me-8-Public-License/README.md

-# Pay-Me-8-Public-License
+# Pay Me $8 Public License
-The Pay Me $8 Public License, an open source license for things that cost $8
+The Pay Me $8 Public License, an open source license for things that cost $8. 💵💵💵💵💵💵💵💵

 ## License Text